Magendanz/android_device_rockchip/README.md

 Also, there are about a dozen or so command-line arguments (wipe_data, wipe_cache, update_package, etc.) defined in [Recovery.cpp](https://android.googlesource.com/platform/bootable/recovery/+/master/recovery.cpp), but Rockchip felt the need to add a custom one of their own, "wipe_all".
 You'll need to make some tweaks to twrp.cpp after the get_args() call to support that.

-Remember, the Rockchip RK33 bootloader calls recovery directly with this "wipe_all" command-line argument to as part of the factory setup after flashing new firmware, so you really need to get this right or you'll end up with a TWRP boot loop.
+Remember, the Rockchip RK33 bootloader calls recovery directly with this "wipe_all" command-line argument as part of the factory setup after flashing new firmware, so you really need to get this right or you'll end up with a TWRP boot loop.